L. L. Zamenhof

 In light of his achievements, and his support of intercultural dialogue, UNESCO selected Zamenhof as one of its eminent personalities of 2017, on the 100th anniversary of his death.
-As of 2019, there are a minimum of 2 million people speaking Esperanto, including an estimated 1,000 native speakers.
+According to Esperanto communities, as of 2019 there are approximately 2 million people speaking Esperanto, including approximately 1,000 native speakers, although evidence to that has been heavily disputed, and the last major effort to improve the estimate occurred in 2004.

 Name

 Zamenhof came from a multilingual area.
 His name is transliterated as follows: